codehubcare/kabulmark/README.md

 KabulMark is a lightweight wrapper around Meta's [Lexical](https://lexical.dev/) library, providing an easy-to-use React component for rich text editing.
 It simplifies integration while offering customization options for the toolbar and editor behavior.

-## Improvements and Contributions
+## Contributing

-This package is open for improvements!
-Some potential enhancements:
+KabulMark is open source and we welcome contributions from the community!

+### Suggested Improvements

+Here are some potential enhancements you could work on:

 - Add image upload and embedding support.
 - Implement code block highlighting.